This guide walks you through Supply’s options for adjusting the look and feel of your site. These options are available in the Style Editor.

 - Gallery - Showcase your videos and images in a stacked format.

-Supply features a navigation sidebar on all pages.
+Supply features a site-wide navigation sidebar on the left.
 The sidebar contains your site title, tag line, Main Navigation, and Secondary Navigation.
 Social icons can also display in the sidebar.
 Unlike other templates, the sidebar is more fixed in its layout and doesn’t support adding content with blocks.

 Tip: If you can't see the navigation sidebar in your site preview, widen your browser window.